EricWay1024/Homological-Algebra-Notes/main.typ

   #TODO
 ]

-== The First Homology with Integer Coefficients
+== First Homology with Integer Coefficients

 Recall the *commutator subgroup* of a group $G$ is defined as
 $